 Isaac Mitchell and the “Progressive” Alliance 1903-06.
 Bill Purdue.
 A study of Darlington labour politics.

-Sidney ebb, Ramsay Macdonald, Emmanuel Shinwell and the Durham Constituency of Seaham.
+Sidney Webb, Ramsay Macdonald, Emmanuel Shinwell and the Durham Constituency of Seaham.
 Maureen Callcott.

 “Bevin to Beat the Bankers”: Ernest Bevin’s Gateshead Campaign of 1931.
 Archie Potts.

-Sunderland Davison Labour Party balance Sheet for 1931
+Sunderland Divison Labour Party balance Sheet for 1931

 A Letter to the Members of the Women’s Section of The Seaham Divisional Labour Party from Beatrice Webb.
 14 October 1931.
 Discusses the economic crisis.
 It was printed and published by Thomas Summerbell, 10-11 Green St, Sunderland.